wpx-tools/cli/readme.md

 # WordPress Development CLI

-This is a cli tool for developing WordPress themes and plugins.
+This is a CLI tool for developing WordPress themes and plugins.

 **Features:**